mark-watson/haskell_book/manuscript/kgcreator.md

 - Add a utility function to find instances of the new entity type to **NlpTools**.
 For example, if you are adding a new entity type "park names", then copy the code for **companyNames** to **parkNames**, modify as necessary, and export **parkNames**.
 - In the following code, add new code for the new entity helper function after lines 10, 97, 151, and 261.
 Use the code for **companyNames** as an example.

-The map *category_to_uri_map** created in lines 36 to 84 maps a topic name to a lin ked Data URI that describes the topic.
+The map *category_to_uri_map** created in lines 36 to 84 maps a topic name to a linked Data URI that describes the topic.
 For example, we would not refer to an information source as being about the topic "economics", but would instead refer to a linked data URI like **<http://knowledgebooks.com/schema/topic/economics>**.
 The utility function **uri_from_categor** takes a text description of a topic like "economy" and converts it to an appropriate URI using the map *category_to_uri_map**.

 The utility function **textToTriple** takes a file path to a text input file and a path to  meta file path, calculates the text string representing the generated triples for the input text file, and returns the result wrapped in an IO monad.